mperham/queso/README.markdown

-Inquiry
+Queso
 ============

-Inquiry is an engine for Rails 2.3+ which adds a generic search interface for building queries on any model.
+Queso is an engine for Rails 2.3+ which adds a generic search interface for building queries on any model.
 See, for example, Trac''s [generic query interface for tickets](http://trac.edgewall.org/query).

+It is also a delicious cheese-based foodstuff which pairs excellently with chips and Dos XX beer.

 Installation
 ------------

-Just add Inquiry as a gem to your Rails 2.3 application, via `config/environment.rb`:
+Just add Queso as a gem to your Rails 2.3 application, via `config/environment.rb`:

     config.gem 'mperham-inquiry', :source => 'http://gems.github.com'